MirceaStefanescu/Portofolio/Real-Time Chat & Collaboration Platform/docs/deployment.md

 `.env` is local-only and should not be committed; use `.env.example` as the template.
 OAuth credentials are required for the UI to access protected APIs.
+For Docker Compose, set the GitHub OAuth callback to `http://localhost:4201/login/oauth2/code/github`.

 ## Kubernetes via Terraform
 1. Build and push images for `backend` and `frontend`.